aselshall/eds/admin/live_syllabus2024.md

 This elective course is designed for engineering and science students who have a genuine interest or practical necessity to learn coding to delve into water and environmental data analysis.
 No prior programming experience is required.
 This course is project-based and with self-directed learning opportunities.
 Accordingly, hands-on learning and practical applications are key criteria for assessing and evaluating your progress in this course.

+## Course Learning Objectives

+By the end of this course, you will be able to:
+- Apply basic Python programming skills and libraries related to scientific computing such as NumPy, SciPy, Pandas, Matplotlib, Xarray and Catropy
+- Write Python codes to access, manage, analyze, visualize, and share environmental data from various sources such as files, databases, dashboards, and web scraping
+- Use Python to analyze climate change data using datasets such as Coupled Model Intercomparison Project Phase 6 (CMIP6) data
+- Perform spatial analysis of environmental and water resources data using platforms and libraries such as Google Earth Engine, USGS ScienceBasePy, and FloPy
+- Execute project using Python, encompassing data analysis and visualization to address environmental and water resources challenges and inform decision

 ## Course Schedule

 These topics and dates are tentative and subject to change based on class progress.
 Due dates are tentative and actual deadlines will be posted of canvas.